dilipkumar26/SDLC_12_Iconics/1_Requirements/README.md

 **HEXADECIMAL NUMBER SYSTEM** - In the hexadecimal number system (hex) the numbers are represented with base 16,  Just like the binary number and decimal number whose base representation are 2 and 10, respectively. the hexadecimal conversion is also possible to other number system and vice versa.

 **GRAY CODE NUMBER SYSTEM** - A Grey code is an encoding of numbers so that the adjacent numbers have a single digit differing by one.

+**OCTAL CODE NUMBER SYSTEM** - Octal Number System has a base of eight and uses the number from 0 to 7.
+The octal numbers, in the number system, are usually represented by binary numbers when they are grouped in pairs of three